 To find out more about our article creation and review process, check out our editorial guidelines.

-To fix a magnetic shower door that won’t close, first give the magnetic strip a good clean with a basic cleaning solution.
-If that doesn’t work, you can check some other fixes like tightening any bolts/screws and checking the alignment – or simply replacing the magnetic door strip.
+To fix a magnetic shower door that lost its seal, clean the magnetic strip with a basic cleaning solution.
+You can also try tightening bolts and screws, checking the alignment, or replacing the magnetic door strip.

 #1 Check the Alignment

 If your shower door magnet is not working, the door is likely out of alignment due to proper installation.

 I’ve seen that use over time can also cause the door to be slightly askew, which means the magnetic strip won’t make proper contact with the frame on the shower to close properly.

 Take a step back and look at the door for alignment problems.
 Use a level, like the one used for hanging pictures, to see if the angle on the side of the door matches the door frame it latches to.
 Ideally, both should be level.